-Boil water advisory for Calgary communities of Spruce Cliff, Wildwood and Rosscarrock
+UPDATED: Boil water advisory lifted for Spruce Cliff, Wildwood and Rosscarrock

 Boiling water